jfriedly/foreign-currency/README.rst

 '''''''''''
 From 1942-1945, Japan occupied the Philippines and distributed fiat banknotes.
 I have some, but these were considered illegal tender immediately following WWII.

+Macau
+'''''
+Macau is also spelled Macao, and since Natural Earth uses this name, I have its long name saved as "Macao".